Global Analysis - January 2016

 Temperature anomalies and percentiles are shown on the gridded maps below.
 The anomaly map on the left is a product of a merged land surface temperature (Global Historical Climatology Network, GHCN) and sea surface temperature (ERSST.v4) anomaly analysis as described in Huang et al. (2016).
 Temperature anomalies for land and ocean are analyzed separately and then merged to form the global analysis.
 For more information, please visit NCDC's Global Surface Temperature Anomalies page.
 The percentile map on the right provides additional information by placing the temperature anomaly observed for a specific place and time period into historical perspective, showing how the most current month, season or year compares with the past.

-The most current data for November be accessed via the Global Surface Temperature Anomalies page.
+The most current data can be accessed via the Global Surface Temperature Anomalies page.

 In the atmosphere, 500-millibar height pressure anomalies correlate well with temperatures at the Earth's surface.
 The average position of the upper-level ridges of high pressure and troughs of low pressure—depicted by positive and negative 500-millibar height anomalies on the January 2016 map—is generally reflected by areas of positive and negative temperature anomalies at the surface, respectively.